CCBR/CCBR_NextflowTemplate/README.md

    - dependencies
    - project URLs
 1. Write your nextflow workflow in `src/TOOL_NAME/workflow`.
-1. Write your documentation in `docs/`.
+1. Write your documentation in `docs/` and enable GitHub Pages.
-1. In settings, go to General > Pages and select the `gh-pages` branch. mkdocs will build your site under the `gh-pages` branch, and GitHub Pages will make it available at `https://ccbr.github.io/TOOL_NAME`.
+   - In settings, go to General > Pages and select the `gh-pages` branch. mkdocs will build your site under the `gh-pages` branch, and GitHub Pages will make it available at `https://ccbr.github.io/TOOL_NAME`.

 You can look for instances of `TOOL_NAME` in case you missed any with grep: